nttcslab-sp/kaldiio/README.md

       - Python>=3.6. `nnet3-egs`is also supported.
 - Python-C++ binding
    - https://github.com/pykaldi/pykaldi
-      - Python wrapper of Kaldi.
-Supports many kaldi classes.
+      - Python wrapper of Kaldi　which supports many kaldi classes.
 I recommend this if you aren't particular about pure python.
    - https://github.com/janchorowski/kaldi-python/
-      - It seems not enough maintained now.
+      - This seems not enough maintained now.
    - https://github.com/t13m/kaldi-readers-for-tensorflow
       - Ark reader for tensorflow